Military career of Arthur Wellesley, 1st Duke of Wellington: Commissions and promotions

 After winning the Fourth Anglo-Mysore War, and serving as governor of Seringapatam and Mysore, Wellesley was promoted to major-general on 29 April 1802, although he did not receive the news until September.
 Whilst in India he wrote of his regiment "I have commanded them for nearly ten years during which I have scarcely been away from them and I have always found them to be the quietest and best behaved body of men in the army."

-Wellesley gained further success in India during the Second Anglo-Maratha War of 1803–05, and in 1806 Wellesley succeeded the Marquis Cornwallis as Colonel of the 33rd, which he held until 1813.
-By 1807, Napoleon's attempt to prevent continental Europe from trading with Britain had resulted in all but Sweden, Denmark and Portugal closing their ports.
+Wellesley gained further success in India during the Second Anglo-Maratha War of 1803–05, winning the battles of Assaye and Argaon and in 1806 Wellesley succeeded Charles Cornwallis, 1st Marquess Cornwallis as Colonel of the 33rd, which he held until 1813.
+By 1807, Napoleon's attempt to prevent continental Europe from trading with Britain had resulted in all but Sweden, Denmark-Norway and Portugal closing their ports.
 In June 1807, Napoleon pressured Denmark further, resulting in the British naval bombardment of Copenhagen and seizure of the Danish fleet to prevent it from falling into French hands.
 Wellesley's brief role against Danish land forces at the Battle of Køge helped secure Denmark.
 Wellesley later disapproved of the bombardment, saying "we might have taken the capital with greater ease."

-He was promoted to lieutenant-general on 25 April 1808, and in June was given command of 9,000 men set to invade revolutionary Spanish America.
-But in 1807, Napoleon had invaded Portugal, via Spain, intent on preventing its continued trade with Britain and replacing the Spanish royal family with his own brother, Joseph Bonaparte, in May 1808.
+He was promoted to lieutenant-general on 25 April 1808, and in June was given command of 9,000 men set to invade Spanish America.
+But in 1807, Napoleon had invaded Portugal, via Spain, intent on preventing its continued trade with Britain and subsequently replaced the Spanish royal family with his own brother, Joseph Bonaparte, in May 1808.
 In Madrid, the people attempted a rebellion against the French occupation which spread across Spain resulting in mass executions in reprisal, leading both the Portuguese and Spanish juntas (local administrations) to call on British support.

 On 31 July 1811, Wellesley was promoted to general, although it only applied in the Peninsula.
 His final promotion to field marshal came on 21 June 1813, following his success at the Battle of Vitoria which had broken the remaining French hold in Spain.
 Wellington was awarded with a baton – partially designed by the Prince Regent himself – the first of its kind in the British Army.